zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec01.md

     * 2
     * 253

-## MULTI-NAME-SAME-IP-1
+### SHARED-IP-1
-Two parent name servers resolv to the same name.
+Two parent name servers resolv to the same IP address.

-* Zone: child.multi-name-same-ip-1.dnssec01.xa.
+* Zone: child.shared-ip-1.dnssec01.xa.
-  * The parent zone is "multi-name-same-ip-1.dnssec01.xa" and the grandparent zone is "dnssec01.xa".
+  * The parent zone is "shared-ip-1.dnssec01.xa" and the grandparent zone is "dnssec01.xa".
-  * The parent is delegated to IB ns1a and ns1b with the same IPv4 and IPv6 addresses.
+  * The parent is delegated to IB ns1a and ns1b with the same IPv4 and IPv6

-## MULTI-NAME-SAME-IP-2
+    addresses.

+### SHARED-IP-2
 Delegation of parent does not use the same name server name as parent zone.

-* Zone: child.multi-name-same-ip-2.dnssec01.xa.
+* Zone: child.shared-ip-2.dnssec01.xa.
-  * The parent zone is "multi-name-same-ip-2.dnssec01.xa" and the grandparent zone is "dnssec01.xa".
+  * The parent zone is "shared-ip-2.dnssec01.xa" and the grandparent zone is "dnssec01.xa".
   * The parent is delegated to IB ns1 and ns2, but in the parent zone the names are dns1 and dns2.
     * ns1 and dns1 resolve to the same IP addresses.
     * ns2 and dns2 resolve to the same IP addresses.

 ### NO-RESPONSE-1
-No valid response from any of the servers.
+No response from any of the servers on the DS query.

 * Zone: child.no-response-1.dnssec01.xa.
-  * No response at all from parent ns1.
+  * No response at all from parent ns1 and ns2.
-  * Response from parent ns2 does not have the AA bit set.

-### NO-RESPONSE-2
+### NO-VALID-RESPONSE-1
-No valid response from any of the servers.
+No valid response from any of the servers on the DS query.

-* Zone: child.no-response-2.dnssec01.xa.
+* Zone: child.no-valid-response-1.dnssec01.xa.
   * Response from parent ns1 has RCODE SERVFAIL.
   * Response from parent ns2 has RCODE REFUSED.
   * Child zone does not exist